A Simple Algorithm for Consistent Query Answering under Primary Keys: Lower bounds

 \item[c)] Otherwise, $\lambda\not\in \set{j_1,\ldots j_m}$ and $\XX \cap \allE{\lambda} = \emptyset$.
 In this case, pick $v^\lambda_{l-2}\in A$.
 We have $\{v^\lambda_{l-2}\} \subseteq \back(\lambda,1) \cup \front(\lambda,1)$.
 Hence, it can be verified that every $k$-sized subset of $W \cup \{v^\lambda_l\}$ is a "$k$-obstruction set", which again is a contradiction.\qedhere \end{itemize} \end{itemize} \end{proof}

-As we have seen, $\certain(\qFour)$ cannot be computed using our fixpoint algorithm. \AP We will next show that $\certain(\qFour)$ is in polynomial time, by reduction to the ""Saturating Bipartite Matching problem"" (or \reintro{SBM problem} for short).
+As we have seen, $\certain(\qFour)$ cannot be computed using our fixpoint algorithm. \AP We will next show that $\certain(\qFour)$ is complete for the ""Saturating Bipartite Matching problem"" (or \reintro{SBM problem} for short).
 This is the problem of, given bipartite graph $(V_1 \cup V_2, E)$, whether there is an injective function $f: V_1 \to V_2$ such that $(v,f(v)) \in E$ for every $v \in V_1$.
-The "SBM problem" is known to be in \ptime~\cite{DBLP:journals/siamcomp/HopcroftK73}, although its precise complexity class is unknown to this day.
+The "SBM problem"\footnote{In turn, the "SBM problem" is equivalent to the Bipartite Perfect Matching problem under \logspace reductions, which corresponds to the restriction to instances in which $|V_1|=|V_2|$.} is known to be in \ptime~\cite{DBLP:journals/siamcomp/HopcroftK73}, hence $\certain(\qFour)$ can be solved in polynomial time, although its precise complexity class is open.